 The Guarda Wallet is custody-free, so private keys are not stored by the company, meaning users are responsible for keeping their keys safe.

-MetaMask is currently developing its own mobile app.
+As we mentioned above, MetaMask is currently developing its own mobile app.
+The app is currently in beta release, available on Android and iOS.

 The @metamask_io mobile app was just announced at #Devcon4!
 Everyone's favorite #Ethereum browser extension is coming to your phone.
 The team is focusing on not being 'just a wallet', but a portal to the world of all things #blockchain. https://t.co/3bvQXuF8gV pic.twitter.com/vcaIkkzcVS